Unboxed-Software/solana-course/content/getting-started.md

 - Selling good and services online with near-zero fees and instant settlement.

-- Selling digital art, ensuring that work is genuine and that copies are distingisable from real works purchased from the artist.
+- Selling digital or physical items, ensuring that each item is genuine and that copies are distinguishable from original items.

 - Instant global payments, without the time and expense of 'money transfer' companies.